meacer/deasciifier/README.md

 ### Website

-The website runs on Google App Engine.

-To run it locally, first [install the SDK](https://cloud.google.com/appengine/downloads) for Standard Python environment.
-Then:
+The website is a static page.
+To build, do the following:

 ```
 # Build all targets